What does yoga look like when no one is looking?

 Everyone Has a Specialty

-As more and more thousands of people become certified to teach yoga, the business model of teaching studio classes can not pay the bills for everyone.
+As more and more people become certified to teach yoga, the business model of teaching studio classes can not pay the bills for everyone.
 For economic reasons newcomers and veterans teachers alike have been forced to think outside the box.
 They want to cater to people’s lifestyles and interests.
 Therefore yoga at museums, on hotel poolsides, and on surfboards makes financial sense.

 There is a desire to tailor yoga to instructor expertise.
 As a result of more people attending yoga trainings, different specialities are popping up based on the professional and academic backgrounds of graduates that seem to create something entirely new.
-Therefore, with a combination of a wide variety of practitioner interest and ability, economic need for novel class offerings, and the diverse expertise of instructors, we can continue to expect new yoga fusion cocktails to be mixed up.
+Therefore, with a combination of a wide variety of practitioner interest and ability, an economic need for novel class offerings, and the diverse expertise of instructors, we can continue to expect new yoga fusion cocktails to be mixed up.
 And should we drink them up?

 It is a personal decision for each yogi to make regarding the style, frequency, and commitment we make to yoga.
 Power to the people that enjoy teaching or attending large public classes on a farm or in a microbrewery.
 Still, the shift we seek from yoga will only happen from regular, dedicated practice of integrity.
 Yoga can look like a lot of things.
 We can choose from such a wide variety of yoga.
 So then the question must shift from, ‘has yoga gone too far? to ‘how do we want to feel as a result of our practice?’It is then we can make an informed decision.
 It is then we can be empowered by choice.